magnusfeuer/csv-test/README.md

-# csv-test
+# CSV Converter

-Some experiments with CSV files.
+Some experiments with a CSV->JSON/YAML/whatever converter to explore C++.

 ## TEST